neilkimmett/neilkimmett.github.io/_posts/2013-11-14-deploying-to-testflight.markdown

 As someone who loves the command line this fills me with delight, no more dicking around filling out forms and clicking on boxes, just straight terminal goodness.
 But wait!
 You guessed it, we can do better.

-Rather than typing (well, copypasting) in our Test flight API token and team token each time, we can feed them to `ipa` using the `--team-token` and `--API-token` flags.
+Rather than typing (well, copypasting) in our Testflight API token and team token each time, we can feed them to `ipa` using the `--team-token` and `--API-token` flags.
 To do so we'll wrap up `ipa` in our own little bash script that contains our Testflight credentials, like so<sup>1</sup>

 {% highlight bash %}